-From the client side WordPress dashboard, make sure the ProjectHuddle Client Side plugin is active and then navigate to Settings -> Feedback and into the Connection tab.
+From the customers’ dashboard, make sure the ProjectHuddle client side plugin is active and then navigate to Settings -> Feedback and into the Connection tab.

 Paste the code inside the Manual Connection Details box and click on Save Changes.

-After doing both steps, your client website is now connected to your feedback dashboard and you can start collecting feedback from your client.
+Once completed, your client website will connect to your feedback dashboard and you can start collecting feedback from your client.

 Leave feedback as a client

-When the Project-Huddle plugin is activated on the client side, a feedback bar will appear at the bottom of the screen.
+When the Project-Huddle plugin is activated, a feedback bar will appear at the bottom of the screen.

 Then, your mouse cursor will change to a plus (+) shape and you will be able to click anywhere on the screen to leave a comment.

-The Project Huddle comment box alows you to add subscribers or assign other admins or users who are kept informed about the resolving progress.
+The comment box alows you to inform subscribers or assign other users about the resolving progress.

-You, as an agency owner or a web developer/designer, can view all the feedback and comments left by your clients and respond to them.
+You, as the web developer/designer, can view all the comments left by your clients and respond to them.

-From the developer WordPress dashboard, navigate to ProjectHuddle -> Overview screen and there you’ll see all the feedback left from all your clients’ websites.
+From the developer WordPress dashboard, navigate to ProjectHuddle -> Overview screen and there you’ll see all the feedback left from all your clients.

 Click on the comment that you would like to reply and the comment detail sidebar will open on the right.

-After you did so, your client will be able to view your response on his end just where he/she left the initial feedback.
+After you did so, your client will be able to view your response on his end just where they left the initial feedback.

-When the problem or the issue got fixed, the developer or the client can change the feedback status to Resolved and move on to the next comment.
+After the issue got fixed, the developer or the client can change the feedback status to Resolved.

 The ProjectHuddle plugin has two add-ons that can be added to the core plugin to extend its functionality.